Verified Quadratic Virtual Substitution for Real Arithmetic: Framework

 \subsubsection{Innermost Quantifier Elimination.}

-The innermost quantifier has an associated formula which is entirely quantifier free (and thus has no $F_j$ and $F_k$).
+The innermost quantifier has an associated formula which is entirely quantifier free (and thus has no $F_{n,j}$ and $F_{n,k}$).
 As such, we opt to perform VS recursively, starting with the innermost quantifier and moving outwards, hoping that VS is successful and the quantifier-free property is maintained.
 This is not always optimal.
 Consider the following formula:

-If we attempt to perform quadratic VS on the innermost $y$ quantifier, it will fail.
-However, performing VS on the $x$ quantifier first fixes $x=0$, which converts the $xy^3+y=0$ equality into the linear $y=0$.
+If we attempt to perform quadratic VS on the innermost $y$ quantifier, it is cubic and will fail.
+However, performing VS on the $x$ quantifier first fixes $x=0$, which converts the cubic $xy^3+y=0$ equality into the linear $y=0$.
 So, an (unoptimized) run of inside-out VS would produce $\exists y. y = 0$, and we could completely resolve the QE query by running VS again.
-To account for these potential simplifications, it may sometimes be beneficial to run the general VS strategy several times, working from inwards to outwards each time (though as reflected in \rref{sec:experiments}, this does not currently make a difference on the benchmarks).